Straightforward interfaces make navigation and actions more intuitive, reducing the learning curve for new users.

 What does agent-ready mean?

-Agent-ready means an AI system can find, read, understand, and act on your website without human help.
-In practice it covers four layers: AI crawler access, machine discoverability (sitemap, Link headers, DNS records), content signals and structured data, and, for products with APIs, agent-facing interfaces like MCP server cards and OAuth discovery metadata.
+Agent-ready means an AI system can find, read, understand, and act on a website without human help.
+It spans four layers: crawler access, discoverability, content signals, and structured data.
+Products with APIs also need agent interfaces like MCP server cards and OAuth discovery metadata.

 Is agent-readiness the same as GEO?